So, we'll go no more a roving

-The poem may have been suggested in part by the refrain of a Scottish song known as "The Jolly Beggar".
+The poem was suggested in part by the refrain of a Scottish song known as "The Jolly Beggar".
 "The Jolly Beggar" was published in Herd's Scottish Songs in 1776, decades before Byron's letter, with this refrain:

 The poem appears as "Go No More A-Roving" on the 2004 Leonard Cohen album Dear Heather.
-It was also recorded by Joan Baez on her 1964 Joan Baez/5 album, and by Mike Westbrook on his 1998 album The Orchestra of Smith's Academy.
+It was also recorded by Joan Baez on her 1964 Joan Baez/5 album, by Mike Westbrook on his 1998 album The Orchestra of Smith's Academy, and by Kris Delmhorst on her 2006 album Strange Conversation.
 Richard Dyer-Bennet recorded his own setting, with slightly altered text, on the 1955 album Richard Dyer-Bennet 1.
 The poem also appears on the Marianne Faithfull and Warren Ellis album She Walks in Beauty.
 The poem is also a centerpiece of "—And the Moon be Still as Bright" from Ray Bradbury's fix-up The Martian Chronicles.
-A reading of the Poem is performed partially as the first verse, and completely as the final verse, in the cover of AC/DC's "For those about to Rock" by TISM.
+A reading of the poem is performed partially as the first verse, and completely as the final verse, in the cover of AC/DC's "For Those About to Rock" by TISM.

 The poem serves as a basis for the chorus of the song "The Jolly Beggar" as recorded by the traditional Irish band Planxty, as well as the basis for the love leitmotif in Patrick Doyle's score for the film Mary Shelley's Frankenstein, where it is fully realized in the track "The Wedding Night".
+The poem is referenced in the epilogue of the novel Fevre Dream by George R. R. Martin.
 The poem is also featured in John Wyndham's post-apocalyptic novel The Day of the Triffids, where it occurs when a blinded pianist commits suicide.

 The first line is a sub-theme to the "Dark Autumn" episode of Midsomer Murders.